utap2/utap2/docs/rst/installation.rst

-Create a directory for UTAP software and its output
+Create a directory for UTAP2 software and its output
 ---------------------------------------------------

 Note: Since user output data will be written in this folder, please verify that you have sufficient disk space -  approximately 400G per analysis.